estyxx/madedotcom.github.io/posts/2022-10-24-using-atlassian-assets-with-okta-workflows-for-asset-management.md

 8. Next up run the request 'Get Object Schema Attributes', this request will pull all the attributes for the Object Schema you created.
-So in the response body you will see 'First Name', 'Last Name' & etc. We are interested in the 'Status' attribute since it dosn't use free flow text and we will need to use a certain value to mark an object as 'Active Object' or 'Inactive Object'.
+So in the response body you will see 'First Name', 'Last Name' & etc. We are interested in the 'Status' attribute since it doesn't use free flow text and we will need to use a certain value to mark an object as 'Active Object' or 'Inactive Object'.
 In the response body search for 'status' and then look for the array values of 'typeValueMulti'.
 In this case '15' is equal to active, so '17' must be equal to inactive.
 Note this will be different for